Y159753/Y159753/README.md

 - 👋 Hi, I’m @Y159753
-- 👀 I’m interested in light installations/video/electronics
+- 👀 I’m interested in embedded systems, mechanics, C++, python,
-- 🌱 I’m currently learning glsl, arduino, madmapper, after effect..
+- 🌱 I’m currently learning to improve improve code developement with AI
-- 💞️ I’m looking to collaborate on shaders, madmapper
+- 💞️ I’m looking to collaborate in robotics.
 - 📫 How to reach me : contact me on my email yanwolff@live.fr

 <!---